Pacific Rivers

 Part of the allure is also that these methods are cheap compared with other restoration techniques.
 The costs typically amount to materials for the posts, since many projects rely on volunteer sweat equity.
 Once these types of projects are installed, the beavers themselves become reliable, hard-working volunteers we can count on to carry the project forward.

 Despite the fanfare, the movement to restore nature’s best river restoration engineers has sometimes experienced growing pains.
 Some landowners and government agencies are loath to aid a rodent infamous for felling valuable trees, flooding property, and clogging road culverts.
-Last year alone, the U.S. Department of Agriculture (USDA) killed more than 23,000 beavers deemed to be nuisances (USDA 2017).
+In 2022 alone, the U.S. Department of Agriculture (USDA) killed more than 23,000 beavers deemed to be nuisances (USDA 2017).
 As successful projects improve year after year, and the skeptics turn to proponents, beaver-motivated projects are gaining traction.
 There are obvious areas where this approach will not work, where the messiness and flooding associated with a growing beaver dam will cause conflict.
 Other solutions are needed there.
 But where there is room and conditions to support beaver, these techniques can have beautiful benefits for a fraction of the cost.
 We highlight some specific projects next.

 Process-Based Restoration